 The global AR/VR industry is estimated to reach $814 billion by 2025.
 With the launch of ARKit by Apple and ARCore by Google, we now have two robust platforms for the development of AR-based mobile apps.
 ARKit and ARCore allow developers to access advanced AR tools that can be used to create a more immersive user experience.

-Popular social media apps like Instagram and Snapchat have been using AR for a while.
+Popular social media marketing apps like Instagram and Snapchat have been using AR for a while.
 AR in these apps allows users to add 3D stickers to their photos.
 France-based start-up Augment has launched an AR app that allows users to see in 3D the products they intend to purchase.
 Furniture retailer Ikea’s app Ikea Place allows users to virtually place a furniture in their homes before purchasing it.